Introduction to ACME

 Since these two-stage measurements will be equalized automatically, make sure no other equalizer is enabled when starting the measurement.

 A sub-set of the checks that are performed during the calibration will also be performed here.
-Unlike the calibration, these measurements do not need to be saved manually afterwards.
 The definitive measurement is saved automatically.
-The initial measurement that is used to calculate the amplitude envelope for the sweep signal is automatically discarded.

 -